-Plant Finder

-Planting & Growing

-Limber Pine will grow to be about 30 feet tall at maturity, with a spread of 15 feet.
-It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
+Plant Finder Planting & Growing Cesarini Blue Limber Pine will grow to be about 30 feet tall at maturity, with a spread of 15 feet.
+It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.